helm/charts/stable/restful-distributed-lock-manager/README.md

 ## Helm Charts

-If you have configured helm on your cluster, you can add reloader to helm from helm public chart repository and deploy it via helm using below mentioned commands
+If you have configured helm on your cluster, you can add rdlm to helm from helm public chart repository and deploy it via helm using below mentioned commands

  ```bash
 helm repo add stable https://kubernetes-charts.storage.googleapis.com/